January 7 - February 8

 5-week and 10-week programs

 Learn to cross-country ski.
 We take holistic approach to skiing.
 We work on the fundamentals of skiing: agility, balance, and coordination.
 And we focus on creating a fun and supportive environment that can support a diverse range of skiers.
-For this age group, we focus on classic (or diagonal striding) technique, and we begin introducing skate skiing to skiers who are ready.
+For this age group, we focus on both classic (or diagonal striding) technique, and we introduce skate skiing.
 Kids learn double poling and double-pole kick through games, exercises, relays and other fun activities.
 All BSF coaches are U.S. Ski & Snowboard-certified, and skiers will be placed in groups of the same age and ability to build confidence, community, and skills.

 No prior ski experience necessary.
 Children are placed into groups based on age and ability.
 They can spend multiple years participating in BSF Intro, and when they want to move up to the Development Team (no racing required), they can easily make the move--even during mid season.